Guslarz/lsm_nvm/README_leveldb.md

 We list the performance of reading sequentially in both the forward and reverse direction, and also the performance of a random lookup.
 Note that the database created by the benchmark is quite small.
-Therefore the report characterizes the performance of leveldb when the working set fits in memory.
+Therefore the report characterizes the performance of novelsm when the working set fits in memory.
 The cost of reading a piece of data that is not present in the operating system buffer cache will be dominated by the one or two disk seeks needed to fetch the data from disk.